Table of Contents Hide

 The process of preparation and application is done at the dentist’s office to the front surface of the teeth.

-The process is done through each layer application of the material and then hardening is followed.
+Bonding material is then placed and activated with the light.
+The process continues with each layer application of the composite material, and then hardening is followed with the same blue light.
+Dentists use this UV light (light curing) in different stages for activating adhesives and achieving a good bond between the material.
 Next, the other layers are applied with the same manner.
-These structuring activities are done until the material is firmly bonded to the teeth structure and polishing can be carried out in the next step.
+These structuring activities are done until the material is firmly bonded to the teeth structure.
+In the final stage, polishing and final shaping are carried out as a the last essential part of the treatment.

 Generally, composite veneers can last from 5 to 8 years.
 If you care more and follow oral hygiene practices regularly, you can have them for up to 10 years.
 Follow common dental care tips to enjoy your composite veneers for more years like using less abrasive or gentle toothpastes and toothbrushes, have high fluoride intake either in toothpaste or mouthwashes and stop grinding your teeth or biting into hard objects.
 Finally, take good care of composite veneers against any unwanted pressure and force.

 Composite veneers have no risks and do not damage your teeth.
 It is non-invasive, which means you will not undergo any difficult surgical procedure.
-What the dentist does is just etch the enamel surface of your teeth to bond the composite materials on them.
-Composite veneers are repairable and budget-minded choice.
+What the dentist does is just slight drilling of enamel surface of your teeth to bond the composite materials on them.
+Dentists may see it unnecessary in some cases.
+Composite veneers are a repairable and budget-minded choice.
 Your dentist can easily repair the damaged part unlike porcelain veneers that can take time and more money to repair.
 You can try composite veneers for one or multiple teeth and get a natural and attractive smile that last for years.

 Advantages of composite veneers

 These veneers have a lot of benefits.
-A few comparisons with dental laminates may clear the points if you have a feeling of uncertainty on which one to choose.
+A few comparisons with porcelain veneers may clear the points if you have a feeling of uncertainty on which one to choose.

-- It is done in a single appointment (unlike laminate which takes 2 sessions)
+- It is done in a single appointment (unlike porcelain laminate which might take 2 to 3 sessions)

 - It is a great choice for younger people as composite veneers are reversible